Mejri10/codewars-solutions/8-kyu/object-oriented-piracy-/python/README.md

 Ahoy matey!

 You are a leader of a small pirate crew.
 And you have a plan.
-With the help of OOP you wish to make a pretty eficient system to identify ships with a heavy booty on board.
+With the help of OOP you wish to make a pretty efficient system to identify ships with a heavy booty on board.

 Unfortunattely for you, people weigh a lot this days, so how do you know if a ship if full of gold and not people?